MikeKneeB/quartz-site/content/Lancer - Tabernacle/Missions/0 Could Have Happened to Anyone.md

 - Bridge, probably with Octavio on deck.
 - STOP drive
 - Engine bay

-## Action Report

-### 1. Metal On Metal

-[[ENLIL Adherents#Yumei]] on the bridge, staring out at the stars, catches *Olia* tense up.
-Something's coming in fast on radar, and the **Enemy of Perfection** lurches like it's been physically grabbed.
-Ship alarms sound, and the whole interior is washed crimson in emergency lights.
-Suit up Lancers, we're under attack.

-In the hangar bay the crew scrambles into their mechs just as an appalling howl of grinding metal on metal reverbates through the hull.
-Two gigantic breach drills rip through the hull, white hot and dripping slag.

-The boarding crew of the **Bloodlapper** pour out, led by *Uthgerd Iro* in the **Crown of Thorns**[^4].
-The crew stand their ground, engaging in a quick & bloody combat:
-- The Breacher **Pleased to Meetcha** bursts physically through the boarding drill with a ram, and tries to shotgun **Feline Pain** (*Mi-Tenz*) & **Cruel World** (*Gorn*). *Gorn* proceeds to grapple, and then smack the crap out of them.
-- *Lonnie* dashes forward, leaving mirage trails and a mine, which the **Crown of Thorns** dutifully steps on - dealing pretty cataclysmic damage[^5].
-- The **Edge of Reason** locks onto the **Euphrates** (*William*) with a Sniper's Mark. *William* plays an uno-reverse - activating Hunter Lock and demolishing them basically instantly.
-- **Optional Philosophy** charges forward, chain axe whirring.
-Unfortunately the **Feline Pain** isn't so easy to pin down.
-- **Liar's Dice** activates their cloaking field, rendering them and their allies invisible. *Lonnie* can't get a bead on any of them with their veil rifle or tech attacks.

-But, through the chaos and carnage, the crew emerge victorious.[^6]

 [^4]: The **Bloodlapper** boarding crew consists of:
     - *Uthgerd Iro*, pilotting the **Crown of Thorns** (Veteran Bastion pattern)